 Follow the step by step process or choose what situation that best describes you:

 Vermont provides a unique environment in which lawyers can practice.
 First, it is one of the only states that do not have an intermediate appellate court.
 All appeals are handled directly by the Vermont Supreme Court.
 Secondly, Vermont’s immigration lawyers handle many cases having to do with immigration to and from Canada.
 Third, Vermont lawyers become involved in the state’s numerous environmental issues, so many that the state’s court system has its own Environmental Division to handle such issues.
 Vermont is not only an interesting state in which to practice law, but it is also a lucrative one.
-In 2017, the Bureau of Labor Statistics of the US Department of Labor reported that lawyers in Vermont averaged earnings of $105,900 per year.
+In 2022, the Bureau of Labor Statistics of the US Department of Labor reported that lawyers in Vermont averaged earnings of $101,610 per year.
 If you would like to become a lawyer in the Green Mountain state, read on.

 The Vermont Board of Bar Examiners requires that, before you attend law school, you must have completed at least three-quarters of the credits required to obtain a bachelor’s degree.
-If you desire to attend a law school accredited by the American Bar Association (ABA), you must obtain a

 Accreditation